aws-samples/Dynamic-data-masking-in-Amazon-RDS-for-PostgreSQL-Amazon-Aurora-PostgreSQL-and-Babelfish-for-Aurora/README.md

 **Babelfish (TSQL endpoint):**

 exec sys.MaskingReconciliation @p\_database = <database>, @p\_source\_schema = <source\_schema>, @p\_view\_schema = <view\_schema>
-## **DDM artifact location**

-To make the DDM package globally available, in the case of Babelfish, the DDM package is placed in the sys schema in Babelfish\_db on the PostgreSQL endpoint of Babelfish.
-To load these scripts, sign in to Babelfish using the PostgreSQL endpoint and load the script “DDM.SQL.”
-This script loads all the artifacts into the sys schema in this database.
-The sys schema is global to Babelfish and makes all these artifacts visible to all the databases on a Babelfish instance.

-In the case of Aurora and Amazon RDS for PostgreSQL, the DDM package is placed in the sys schema in a given database.
-In PostrgeSQL, databases are independent and there is no global database accessible from all other databases.
-One way to make the DDM package common to all the databases is to use the [template utility](https://www.postgresql.org/docs/current/manage-ag-templatedbs.html) of PostgreSQL.
-Note, that the template content doesn’t propagate to the existing databases.
 ## **Using masking views**

-After users are given permissions to access DDM masking views, they can view the data in source table by selecting from these views.
+After users are given permissions to access dynamic data masking views, they can view the data in source table by selecting from these views.
 An unauthorized user sees the PII columns masked while an authorized sees them unmasked.
 For example, an unauthorized user sees the following entries in the user\_bank source bank when selecting from user\_bank  view.